 High-Risk Auto Insurance Program in West Virginia

-High-risk auto insurance programs allow drivers who cannot purchase insurance through the voluntary market due to driving history or other factors.
-These plans typically charge higher rates, so it’s important to do your research and request multiple quotes from different companies can help you find the best rate.
+High-risk auto insurance programs sell insurance to drivers who cannot purchase coverage through the voluntary market due to driving history or other factors.
+These plans typically charge higher rates, so doing research and requesting multiple quotes from different companies can help you find the best rate.

 West Virginia offers no alternatives to auto insurance.
 Without proof of the minimum coverage, you can't register your vehicle with the state.